-What is Slow Wave Delta Sleep?
+What Are Slow Wave Delta Sleep Stages?

 Deep sleep (also known as slow wave sleep or Delta sleep) is recognized by EEG activity with high voltage (75 µV) waves with a frequency range typically between .5 Hz and 3.5 Hz.
 Longer periods of Deep sleep occur in the first part of the night, and Delta sleep waves are present primarily in the first two sleep cycles.
 In addition, children and young adults will have more total Deep sleep per night than older adults.
 Young adults typically spend 20% to 25% of their sleep in this stage, while the elderly’s Deep sleep drops to about 3% by age 75.
 However, a number of medical studies, demonstrate that this is not an uncommon finding by mid-life.

 After we exercise our muscles need to rest.
 It appears that the brain is no different and that the rest it requires, occurs during Deep sleep.
 During this stage of sleep, there is a significant decrease in cerebral functioning and metabolic rate and a drop in cerebral blood flow.
 The activity falls to about 75 percent of the level found in wakefulness.
 The regions of the brain that are most active when awake have the highest level of deep or slow waves during slow-wave sleep, as they need the greatest rest.
 All of these factors indicate a more restful state is being induced in the brain regions that need them most and that this rest occurs during Deep sleep.